-Most recipes that start out with a boxed cake use the cake mix as an ingredient.
+One of the most used box cake mix hacks is to use the cake mix as an ingredient.
 These recipes add a few extra things to the batter to create a whole new dessert, or muffin, or quick bread or…I think you get where I’m going with this, right?

 When you’re working with cake mix recipe hacks, what you’re really doing is adding a few extra ingredients to a boxed cake mix to create a different kind of cake than what’s featured on the front of the box.

 This post contains affiliate links.
 Your cost is the same, but I earn a commission when you shop through them.
 For more information, click here.

 Are Cake Mixes Smaller than they used to be?

 Have you noticed lately that boxed cake mixes have changed sizes?
 They used to be 18 ounces and then they dropped down to 16 ounces.
 The boxes I currently have sitting in my pantry are sized 15.25 ounces.